Casburggraaf/Groei.Amsterdam/README.md

 ### Conclusion
 By these improvements the first paint is much quicker.
 First interaction is also improved and the site uses less cpu.

+### TODO
+These improvement can be done to improve the app even further
+* Service side rendering of the map [leaflet-headless](https://github.com/jieter/leaflet-headless)
+* Make own modules of code in server.js
+* Store global selectors as variables in server.js
+* Additional features for non-javascript users

 ## 📜 License
 This software is licensed under the [MIT](https://github.com/nhnent/tui.editor/blob/master/LICENSE) © [Cas Burggraaf](https://github.com/CasBurggraaf)